 I met so many people in China who had moved there without really knowing what they were getting themselves into.
 There’s also a lot of work behind getting visas for China – it’s relatively straight forward for tourists, but to work you must have all sorts of documents and police checks and letters from the company you’ll be working for, and you must have a job confirmed before you head over.

-Also, be prepared to spend a fair amount of money in your first few weeks here.
+Also, be prepared to spend a fair amount of money in your first few weeks of living in Shanghai.
 Generally, apartments require one month rent deposit, and then two months rent in advance (most landlords require two or three months rent at a time).

 Try and learn at least a few words of Mandarin, just for politeness and respect, and people will really appreciate it!”

 Any resources you found useful during the process of moving to and/or building a new life in Shanghai?

 Definitely download the app WeChat.
 China basically runs on this app!
 You can pay for everything, buy movie tickets, book train tickets, play games… it’s like a wonder app!

 Also, there is a metro app called Explore Shanghai which allows you to put in your start and end destinations and it’ll show you the best route, the price and the time it’ll take.

 One more great travel app is Didi, which is the Chinese equivalent of Uber and has an English interface.
 Sometimes it’s not easy to hail a taxi; taxi drivers notoriously ignore foreigners trying to flag them down on the street.
 So Didi can save a lot of time (and frustration!).